equinor/septic-config-generator/docs/Howto_SCG.md

 `// Generated with SCG v{{ scgversion }} on {{ now() }} from git commit {{ gitcommit }}`

 #### `bitmask`
 Filter that converts an integer or a sequence of integers into a bitmask.
-Takes an optional argument that is the length of the bitmask.
+Takes an optional argument that is the length of the bitmask (defaults to 31).

 Examples:<br />
 `{{ 2 | bitmask }}` -> `0000000000000000000000000000010`<br />